Our School App Stay connected on the go...

 KEY STAGE 5

 For the Literature course, ‘The English Review’, produced by the English and Media Centre, is a useful resource which provides students with invaluable information surrounding the world of literature as well as directly commenting on the set texts studied on the A level course.
-It is therefore essential that students subscribe to the publication (£12.50 per year), which is payable when you register in September.
+We have a subscription that we encourage students to read and explore both through the magazine and on-line.

-You will also have the opportunity to join us for Sixth form theatre trips which, over the course of the key stage, will typically encompass a wide range of drama from Shakespeare to the contemporary.
+You will also have the opportunity to join us for Sixth form theatre trips and university style lectures which, over the course of the key stage, will typically encompass a wide range of drama from Shakespeare to the contemporary.

 You will continue to read widely and independently as you prepare for the coursework modules and you will even be allowed to choose the texts of your own to use for this part of the course.